 Faulkner Trail is a 2.5 mile moderately trafficked out and back trail located near Woodstock, Vermont that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Pretty mountain overlooks views of idyllic little Woodstock, VT.

 Nice easy hike.
 Unfortunately the upper section of the trail was closed due to construction (closed until September 30th) but saw plenty of chipmunks and a red eft newt.